alexivkin/starbound-server-container/README.md

 The universe and the server configuration is mapped to the `storage` and `mods` folders under `universe-$SERVER_NAME`.

-To stop use `docker stop starbound-server-$NAME`
+* To stop use `docker stop starbound-server-$NAME`

-### Checking
+* To restart the server simply use `./run.sh` again

-Run `docker logs starbound-server-$NAME`
+* To check the logs run `docker logs starbound-server-$NAME`

-### Known issues

 If the server crashes for whatever reason the docker container will keep running.
 This is so you can see the logs from the crash.
-If you want to terminate container when server crashes, then comment out the forever wait loop in the `serverwatcher.sh`
+If you want to terminate the container when the server crashes, then comment out the forever wait loop in the `serverwatcher.sh` under the `buildcontext`